-A student who has received a Scripps B.A. degree may return and fulfill the requirements for another major.
-Upon completion, this major will be recorded on her transcript according to the following provisions: - 1.
-The student must be in residence at Scripps for at least two semesters. - 2.
-The student must fulfill the course requirements for her major at Scripps and/or the other Claremont Colleges.
+A student who has received a Scripps BA degree may return and fulfill the requirements for another major.
+Upon completion, this major will be recorded on the transcript according to the following provisions:

+- 1. The student must be in residence at Scripps for at least two semesters. - 2.
+The student must fulfill the course requirements for the major at Scripps and/or the other Claremont Colleges.

 A student who has completed such a second major will not take part in a second graduation ceremony nor receive a second degree from the College.

-Second Degree After the B.A.
+Second Degree After the BA